hong-boy/antd-theme-webpack-plugin/README.md

-# antd-theme-webpack-plugin
+# antd-theme-webpack-plugin-extra

+**Forked from antd-theme-webpack-plugin**

 This webpack plugin is to  generate color specific less/css and inject into your `index.html` file so that you can change Ant Design specific color theme in browser.

 Live Theme Demo: https://antd-live-theme.firebaseapp.com/